Academic Advising & Counseling

 Career services at AACE help students navigate through their career development needs including career exploration, resume development, interview preparation, networking and negotiating skills, understanding the job market, and graduate school preparation.
 AACE hosts several career events throughout the year including general and specialized career fairs and group workshops.
 ACCE partners with global, national, and regional employers to connect with students through the Handshake job board and campus events.

 AACE is the academic advising home for undergraduate students who have not yet declared a major at Cal State East Bay.
 They offer academic counseling and specialized assistance in exploring, researching and selecting a major based on individual, educational, and career goals.
-Undeclared students who are placed on academic probation are required to see an AACE academic counselor and/or attend the workshop “Understanding Academic Probation” each semester until good standing is achieved.
+Undeclared students who are placed on academic alert are required to see an AACE academic counselor and/or attend the workshop “Understanding Academic Alert” each semester until good standing is achieved.

 Change of Academic Objective